 Position Key Accountabilities:

-Serving as role model in professional behavior and leadership skills, problem-solving ability and interpersonal skills.
+Serving as a role model in professional behavior and leadership skills, problem-solving ability, and interpersonal skills.

-Delegating authority and accountability to clinical & nursing staff for clinical practice and patient care decisions that is consistent with professional standards,regulatory agencies and organizational policies and procedures.
+Delegating authority and accountability to clinical & nursing staff for clinical practice and patient care decisions that are consistent with professional standards,regulatory agencies, and organizational policies and procedures.

-Participating in and/or chairs committees, work groups, and meetings at as appropriate.
+Participating in and/or chairs committees, workgroups, and meetings as appropriate.

 Following up to ensure that complaints have been satisfactorily handled.